 Gourmet Walks Holiday Lights and Chocolate Tours

 Combine two-holiday treats – chocolate and holiday lights on a downtown walk from Gourmet Walks.
-There are seven stops (each with its own chocolate tasting) plus the added bonus of seeing the holidays lights in Union Square, Embarcadero Center, the Palace Hotel and Westfield San Francisco Centre.
+There are seven stops (each with its own chocolate tasting) plus the added bonus of seeing the holiday lights in Union Square, Embarcadero Center, the Palace Hotel, and Westfield San Francisco Centre.

 San Francisco has numerous hotels that are historically fascinating and visually stunning.
 Add in the holidays and not only are they great places to stay but destinations to visit!

 > Go for the giant gingerbread house and tea with Santa but stay for one of the Palace Hotel’s six brunch seatings on Christmas Day, in either the Grand Ballroom or the fabulous 19th century Garden Court.

 Gingerbread Houses at The Fairmont Hotel